 What Is a Comparative Market Analysis?

 A comparative market analysis (or CMA) is an estimate of what your property is worth based on features of similar properties and their recent selling prices.
 It’s really intended as a starting point to market a home.
 Current market conditions will determine the final selling price when a motivated buyer and a motivated seller reach an agreement on price.
-Property assessments for taxes and appraisals for financing have different methodologies compared to a CMA which is intended for marketing.
+Property assessments for taxes and appraisals for vendor financing have different methodologies compared to a CMA, which is intended for marketing.

-When I do a CMA for your home, there are usually three examples each of active, cancelled or expired, and sold listing in order to show a range of Blue Mountains home prices.
+When I do a CMA for your home, it will usually include three examples each of active, cancelled or expired, and sold listings; in order to show a range of Blue Mountains home prices.
 Along with your property assessment or recent appraisal, this study will allow us to have a clear picture of trends so we can make a decision on the initial asking price for your home.
 Comparable properties usually have similar styles, sizes, rooms, and neighbourhood.
 Sometimes, a unique property may have few comparables so it’s necessary to search a wider radius and make educated guesses.
 Depending on the market – and the Blue Mountains area is quite brisk – the price may be higher or lower than other comparable properties.

 How listing price affects time on market

 Luxury homes and special properties may require a longer marketing period to ensure the advertising reaches the greatest number of potential buyers.
 Most homes will sell soon after they are posted to MLS®.
 A price that is too high or too low can create a disadvantage to the seller so I try to list and market homes at the right price, at the right time of year, to the right buyers.
-This ensures that you receive the highest possible price in the shortest period of time.
+This ensures that you receive the best possible price in the shortest period of time.
 Please contact me with your questions about Blue Mountains home prices.
-I am always available to take your call or respond to email.
+I am always available to take your call or respond to email and texts.